Markewycz/markewycz/README.md

 ==========================================================================================================================================

 I come from Poland, but I'm currently living in Denmark where I'm pursuing my dream of becoming a full-stack web developer.
 </br></br> I'm self-taught, and I've been working hard to expand my skills and knowledge.
-I'm focused on learning Java\cript, React, TypeScript and if there's enough time Python, but I'm always eager to learn more.
+I'm focused on learning JavaScript, React, TypeScript and if there's enough time Python, but I'm always eager to learn more.
 </br></br> I'm planning to do a little bit of UI work in Figma or different software in the future.
 </br></br>